Your job isn’t to make things perfect… we are not here to protect them from reality but to support them as they actually face it.

 2. Watch (and listen) for worries.

 It might be a clear expression of worry (e.g., “I’m scared that _______ will happen…”) or a more general statement (e.g., “I hate school!!”).
-It might manifest in sleep difficulties or changes in appetite or straight-up refusal to board the bus in the morning.
+It might manifest in sleep difficulties or changes in appetite or straight-up refusal to get moving in the morning.
 By watching for a range of signs your child may be experiencing back to school anxiety, you’ll be better equipped to help them manage it.

 Ask open-ended questions (e.g., “How are you feeling about school starting up?”) and listen closely for the language your child is using.
 If your child has difficulty putting their feelings into words, inviting them to draw a picture of how they’re feeling can be a helpful start.